HappyKn1ght/freecodecamp-python-journey/README.md

 ⚠️ **CRITICAL NOTE ON ACADEMIC HONESTY:**
 The 5 main Certification Projects contained in this repository are for **demonstration and portfolio purposes only**.
 Copying this code directly to submit for your own freeCodeCamp account violates the **freeCodeCamp Academic Honesty Policy** and will result in the permanent suspension of both of our accounts.
-Please write your own solutions!
+Please write your own solutions